adrianlapaz3/Procesamiento_Lenguaje_Natural/Desafio_4/README.md

 Ejemplos de inferencia:

-Pregunta el 🧔🏽‍♂️ *What do you do for a living?*
+Pregunta el 🧔🏽‍♂️ *"What do you do for a living?"*

-Responde la 🤖 *i am a student*
+Responde la 🤖 *"i am a student"*

 -
-Pregunta el 🧔🏽‍♂️ *Do you read?*
+Pregunta el 🧔🏽‍♂️ *"Do you read?"*

-Responde la 🤖 *yes*
+Responde la 🤖 *"yes"*

 -
-Pregunta el 🧔🏽‍♂️ *Do you have any pet?*
+Pregunta el 🧔🏽‍♂️ *"Do you have any pet?"*

-Responde la 🤖 *yes i have a tiger*
+Responde la 🤖 *"yes i have a tiger"*

 -
-Pregunta el 🧔🏽‍♂️ *Where are you from?*
+Pregunta el 🧔🏽‍♂️ *"Where are you from?"*

-Responde la 🤖 *"i am from the united states"*

 ---